2083 Allen Building | 979-845-0294 | email@example.com | VITA

 - Hispanic/Latin American Thought

 Dr. von Vacano’s teaching and research interests are in political theory, political philosophy and the history of political thought.
-He works mainly in Comparative Political Theory (modern Latin American and European political thought) and also in immigration ethics and race & ethnicity.
-The authors he focuses on are Machiavelli, Las Casas, Nietzsche, Bolivar, and Vasconcelos.
+He works mainly in Comparative Political Theory (modern Latin American and European political thought); Latinx thought; and immigration, race & ethnicity.

 Prior to joining the faculty at Texas A&M University, Dr. von Vacano served on the faculties of Hunter College CUNY, Vassar College, and Williams College.
 He was also a Visiting Scholar in Latin American Studies at Columbia University.
 Professor von Vacano has been the recipient of an NEH faculty grant in Latin American philosophy; the University Center for Human Values Graduate Fellowship at Princeton University; and grants from the Spencer Foundation, Tinker Foundation, and Mellon Foundation as well as from the Kennedy School of Government at Harvard University, where he studied Public Policy of Political and Economic Development.
 When not engaging in political science, he is an avid association football player.
 He also covers international soccer tournaments and enjoys photography.